 SARA MCINTYRE

-A handsome hardback that brings together the outstanding King Country photographs of Sara McIntyre, daughter of the famous painter, Peter.
-Taken with love and an artist's eye, they document a little known and sparsely populated region and draw on McIntyre's unique insight into and engagement with her community through her work as a district nurse.
+A handsome hardback that brings together the outstanding King Country photographs of Sara McIntyre, daughter of the famous painter Peter McIntyre.
+Taken with love and an artist's eye, these photographs document a little known and sparsely populated region and draw on McIntyre's unique insight into and engagement with her community through her work as a district nurse.

-In 2010 SARA MCINTYRE moved to Kākahi in the King Country.
+SARA MCINTYRE moved to Kākahi in the King Country in 2010.
 While working as a district nurse, based at Taumarunui Hospital, she had the opportunity to further explore the area as a photographer.
 This led to her first solo exhibition at the Anna Miles Gallery in 2016.

 PUBLISHED: June 2020 ISBN: 9780995122970

 Hardback, 255 x 200mm.
-304 pages. \$55
+304 pages. \$60

 'It's a cracker'

 KATHRYN RYAN, RNZ

 'A thick book of astonishing photographs taken in the King Country, flicking through feels like going for a walk just after it's stopped raining'

+UNITY BOOKS AUCKLAND